 In some cases, an additional username and password is required for off campus access.
 Please consult the list of usernames and passwords.

 Although it is not necessary to use dial-up or VPN to access electronic resources off campus, some people may find it useful.
 A dial-up or VPN connection will allow you to access the University network from home or from any other location with an Internet connection, making it appear to resource providers like you are on campus.
 Further information on dial-up and VPNs can be found on the IT Services webpages.

 5. Check your local settings

 Some computers have security software which may interfere with access to the library’s electronic resources.
 Access to electronic resources requires that you allow cookies (including some 3rd party cookies) and that your network allows you to be routed through the library’s proxy server.
+You may also need to enable pop-ups in your browser.
 Please check this with your local IT support.

 6. Clear cookies & cache in the event of errors

 If you are encountering error messages when logging into electronic resources when on and off campus the most common error is caused by stored information on the browser causing conflicts.
 To rectify these please follow the instructions here: Clear Cookies and Cache.